Best Indianapolis Park? Top 12 Parks In & Near Indy

 2000 E 151st St, Carmel

-Creek stomping, a playground, outdoor concerts, soccer fields, hiking, a nature center…Cool Creek Park in Carmel has it all!
+Creek stomping, a playground, outdoor concerts, soccer fields, hiking, a nature center… Cool Creek Park in Carmel has it all!
 If you enter from the south, near Wal-Mart, the huge playground is the first thing you’ll see.
 The equipment has features and activities to fit a variety of ability levels and includes a separate section intended for 2-5-year-olds.
+Adults can even get a workout in while the kiddos play; fitness equipment is located within the playground itself.
+A picnic shelter is also centrally located, giving grown-ups a great vantage point for keeping an eye on everyone.

 The playground is just the beginning.
 Cool Creek has a popular nature center you won’t want to miss.
-Watch the birds at the feeders, meet Chumley the tortoise and other animals, and learn loads of nature facts when you explore the displays.
+Watch the birds at the feeders, meet Chumley the giant tortoise and other animals, and learn loads of nature facts when you explore the displays.
 When you’re ready to head outside, take the hiking trails down to the creek to splash around.
+You can also follow the road towards the north end of the park to discover the Nature Playspace.
+This shady area has its own parking lot and is full of natural elements like logs, branches, and rocks intended to spark kids’ imaginations as they play in nature.

 Forest Park

-701 Cicero Road, Noblesville
+701 Cicero Rd, Noblesville

-Fans of Forest Park in Noblesville describe it as having “a little bit of everything” — and we do mean everything!
+Fans of Forest Park in Noblesville describe it as having “a little bit of everything” – and they do mean everything!
 Covering 150 acres, the park has a carousel, a mini-golf course, paved bike paths, a playground, an aquatic center, a skate park, volleyball, and more!
 If you have a whole day to fill, this is the place for you.

 If you have smaller children in your group, you’ll appreciate that one of the two playgrounds found within Forest Park is designed specifically for preschoolers.
 That means a place where the littlest park visitors can play freely with fewer opportunities for their grown-ups to say “no!”
-A second playground located in the park has features to provide challenges for a wider range of ages.
+A second playground in the park has features to provide challenges for a wider range of ages.

 Mulberry Fields Park